TaylorOno/ginkgo-environments/README.md

 This is a sample solution that will allow ginkgo tests to be easily run against different environments

 ## Getting Started
-Global configs should be placed in the `config-gobal.go` test file.
+Global configs should be placed in the `config.go` test file.
 These are variables that can be shared across all environments.
-Environment specific variables can should be placed in the appropriate `config-{env).go` test file.
+Environment specific variables can should be placed in the appropriate `config_{env).go` test file.

 ## Helper Methods
 There are two helper methods designed to help you conditionally skip test `OnlyIn()` and `SkipIn()` these are variadic functions that take zero or more environments as argument.